bpiereck/github_training_Lisa/concepts_dictionary.md

 You detach a version of your code to a separated head that will not be linked to the main or another branch.
 It is possible to immediately link it back to a branch or later (but more complex).

+10. Tagging: it enables you to mark a specific release or version of your code.
+The tags will also enable you to download a .zip file of your remote repository once on GitHub.